r-spatialecology/landscapemetrics/cran-comments.md

 # landscapemetrics 2.1.3
-Improve documentation and minor bugfixes
+* Improve documentation and minor bugfixes
+* This is a re-submission.
+The below error has now been fixed `Please provide package anchors for all Rd \link{} targets`

 # landscapemetrics 2.1.2
 Minor bugfixes